DataDog/documentation/content/en/account_management/billing/custom_metrics.md

 **Note: Only configured metrics contribute to your Ingested custom metrics volume.** If a metric is not configured with Metrics without Limits\*, you're only charged for its indexed custom metrics volume.

 #### When will you be charged for ingested vs indexed custom metrics?
-If a metric is not configured with Metrics without Limits, you're only charged for indexed custom metrics.
+If a metric is not configured with Metrics without Limits\*, you're only charged for indexed custom metrics.

 {{< img src="account_management/billing/custom_metrics/mwl-unconfigured-pricing.jpg" alt="Unconfigured Metrics have indexed CMs only" style="width:80%;">}}